aakashyadav27/Conversational-Chatbot/README.md

 * Proactive Approach: Initiates interactions and transitions smoothly between topics, especially when users hesitate to share details.

+* Prevent Prompt Injection: Combat the Prompt injection from the user if the question is not related to context.

 * Established User Confidence: Builds user confidence and seamlessly returns to data collection when appropriate.

 * Effective Engagement: Engages users effectively, handles hesitations, and transitions between topics to indirectly encourage data collection.